Mesothelioma Survivor Paul Kraus, Alive And Well 20 Years After Writing “Surviving Mesothelioma And Other Cancers"

 Have you just been diagnosed with mesothelioma?
 Not sure where to start?

-Mary Green Edmonds is here to help.
-She is a patient advocate and our mesothelioma expert.
-She knows what treatments are working right now and which doctors have had the most success treating mesothelioma.
+We are here to help.
+Speak to our patient advocate and mesothelioma experts.
+We know what treatments are working right now and which doctors have had the most success treating mesothelioma.

-You know how scary it can be, the moment the doctor gives you the diagnosis?
-Not knowing how you’re going to survive this disease?
+We know how scary it can be, the moment the doctor gives you the diagnosis.
+Not knowing how you’re going to survive this disease..

 We’ve been there.

-And that’s why we are making sure that Mary is available to take your call.
-Once you call our toll-free number you can talk to Mary, get the answers to your questions about mesothelioma, and save thousands of hours of research.
+And that’s why we are making sure that our patient advocates are available to take your call.
+Once you call our toll-free number you can get the answers to your questions about mesothelioma, and save hundreds of hours of research.